r-lib/processx/inst/README.markdown

 * Kill background process, when its associated object is garbage collected.
 * Restart background processes.
-* Portable, works on Linux, macOS and Windows.
+* Works on Linux, macOS and Windows.
 * Lightweight, it only depends on the also lightweight `R6`, `assertthat`, `crayon` and `debugme` packages.